 The Committee shall have access to the Company management and, as appropriate, to the Company's outside advisers.
 Committee members shall coordinate such access through the Chairman of the Board.
 The Committee may also retain outside advisors, at the expense of the Company, if it determines such steps are necessary to carry out its responsibilities.

-William W. Grounds was elected to Remark Media, Inc.’s Board of Directors in 2013.
+William W. Grounds has been a member of Remark Media, Inc.’s Board of Directors since 2013.
 Mr. Grounds is a Director and President of Infinity World Development Corp., an affiliate of Dubai World.

 He serves as a member of the Board of Directors of NYSE-listed MGM Resorts International, CityCenter Holdings, LLC., Infinity World, and Grand Avenue LA.